 According to Google, the Google Ad Grants programme1 supports 35,000 charities (grantees) worldwide.
-In just England and Wales, the Charity Commission has about 170,000 registered main charities2.
+But consider that, in just England and Wales, the Charity Commission has about 170k registered main charities2.
 So, how many of those 35k charities globally that Google is supporting are based in the UK?

-There are no official figures, but the uptake of Google Ad Grants by the 170k main charities in the England and Wales must be minuscule.
+There are no official figures, but the uptake of these grants by the main charities in the England and Wales must be minuscule.
 In fact, almost non-existent if Google’s claim about the total number of grantees worldwide is correct.
 Most grantees made public by Google appear to be US-based, and details of UK grantees are limited but include Samaritans and Barnardos.

 Why have so few charities taken advantage of Google Ad Grants?
 It may be because Google doesn’t do a great job of advertising it, which would be ironic.
 Or possibly because some charities, particularly smaller ones, don’t fully understand what Google is offering.
 Or charities feel they don’t have the expertise to take advantage of that offer.

 So, a pot of free advertising spend is sitting there waiting for your charity to collect it.
 This ad spend could be used to increase registrations, incoming phone calls, donations and volunteer applications.